Benito Juarez Community Academy: History

 The city closed Blue Island to prepare for the construction of the school.
 The contractors who had the school built were Mexican-American.
 Some University of Illinois Chicago students suggested naming the school after Emiliano Zapata, Che Guevara, or another revolutionary of Latin American origin, but the parents were opposed to that idea.

 When the school opened, the faculty had originated from other Chicago schools.
 The formal dedication occurred on September 16, 1977.
 The CPS superintendent, Joseph Hannon, attended and stated that the Juarez school represented "a community that would not take 'no' for an answer."
 René Luis Alvarez, a professor at Northeastern Illinois University, stated that the school's establishment, "[i]n many ways", originated from the Chicano movement and its desire for greater recognition of Mexican-American history and identity.

 The school was established in 1977.
 During the opening ceremony, a bust sculpture of Juárez and the flag of Mexico were presented, and the anthems of the United States and of Mexico were both played.
 The choice of the day of the ceremony was influenced by the fact that September 16 is the anniversary of the Cry of Dolores, the Mexican independence day, as well as near the beginning of the school year in Chicago.
 In its first year the school had grades 9–11, with 12th grade coming later.

 By 1997 CPS officials were considering expanding Juarez since it became one of the most crowded community high schools in Chicago.

 Notable events

 2016 scholarship accomplishment

-In 2016, Benito Juarez Community Academy in Pilsen celebrated a significant milestone as its graduates earned a remarkable $26 million in college scholarships.
-Notable among these were scholarships from prestigious organizations such as the Bill & Melinda Gates Foundation, the Posse Foundation, and the Golden Apple Scholars of Illinois.
-These scholarships provided full tuition coverage for undergraduate and graduate degrees, offering life-changing opportunities for the recipients.
-Despite facing significant socioeconomic challenges, with 97 percent of students being low income and 95 percent Hispanic, the graduates demonstrated exceptional resilience and determination.
-The school credited its dedicated teachers, counselors, and staff for their transformative efforts, resulting in over 100 students graduating with National Honors Society distinction that year.
-This achievement reflected the ongoing success of Benito Juarez Community Academy in empowering its students and preparing them for bright futures beyond high school.
+In 2016, Benito Juarez Community Academy in Pilsen celebrated a significant milestone as its graduates earned $26 million in college scholarships.
+Notable among these were scholarships from organizations such as the Bill & Melinda Gates Foundation, the Posse Foundation, and the Golden Apple Scholars of Illinois.
+These scholarships provided full tuition coverage for undergraduate and graduate degrees.
+97 percent of the students were low income and 95 percent were Hispanic.